-- B. Required Submission and Form All requests for relief, except motions for relief from the automatic stay, motions to dismiss or convert, Chapter 13 plans, motions to modify Chapter 13 plans, and pleadings initiating adversary proceedings under Federal Bankruptcy Rule 7001, must be accompanied by a proposed order.
+B. Required Submission and Form - All requests for relief, except motions for relief from the automatic stay, motions to dismiss or convert, Chapter 13 plans, motions to modify Chapter 13 plans, and pleadings initiating adversary proceedings under Federal Bankruptcy Rule 7001, must be accompanied by a proposed order that conforms to the requirements of Local Bankruptcy Rule 9013-3.
 Such orders must be filed as an attachment to the pleading and must be uploaded directly to the Court through CM/ECF.
-Orders that are submitted other than with the pleading, such as consent orders and orders embodying a ruling, also must be uploaded directly to the Court through CM/ECF. - 1.
-Proposed Orders -
+Orders that are submitted other than with the pleading, such as consent orders and orders embodying a ruling, also must be uploaded directly to the Court through CM/ECF.

+1. Proposed Orders -